Paying for Long term Care

 Planning for Long-Term Care

-Most people will have trouble paying for extended nursing care.
-That’s why it’s so important to discuss long-term care planning with your attorney.
+Most people will have trouble paying for long term care, especially extended nursing care.
+That’s why it’s so important to discuss long term care planning with your attorney.
 The sooner you start, the more we can protect.